 MESSAGE FROM THE PROGRAM DIRECTOR:

 Welcome to our website!
 Whether you are a prospective student, faculty colleague, friend or alumnus, I appreciate your interest in our graduate programs.
-Our Master of Science in Nursing program with concentrations in Nursing Education and Nursing Administration provides education in keeping with the college’s mission and traditions of excellence.
+Our Master of Science in Nursing program with a concentration in Nursing Leadership provides education in keeping with the college’s mission and traditions of excellence.
 Classes are small and intimate, and faculty and students collaborate as colleagues to help all learners achieve their personal career goals.

 We offer two Advanced Practice Nursing Concentrations -Nurse-Midwifery and Psychiatric Mental Health Nurse Practitioner - through a collaboration with Shenandoah University.
 Graduate students will receive a Master of Science in Nursing degree from West Virginia Wesleyan and a Post-Graduate Certificate in Nurse-Midwifery or Post-Graduate Certificate in Psychiatric Mental Health Nurse Practitioner from Shenandoah University.